aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/update-a-specific-picture-from-excel-worksheet/_index.md

 type: docs
 url: /pictures/update/
 aliases: [/update-a-specific-picture-from-excel-workshee/]
-keywords: "Aspose.Cells Cloud, Excel, Update picture, REST API, Spreadsheet"
+keywords: "Aspose.Cells Cloud, Excel, Update picture, REST API, Spreadsheet, cURL, SDK"
-description: "Learn how to update a picture in an Excel file using Aspose.Cells Cloud REST API.
-The guide includes request details, a cURL example, and SDK code snippets for various programming languages."
+description: "Learn how to update a picture in an Excel worksheet using Aspose.Cells Cloud REST API.
+This guide provides request details, a cURL example, and SDK code snippets for multiple programming languages."
 weight: 70
 ---

-This REST API updates a picture by its index on an Excel worksheet.
+This REST API updates a picture, identified by its index, on an Excel worksheet.

 ## REST API